-- Take photos or videos of the damage, or both.
+- Take photos and/or videos of the damages.

 - Make any necessary temporary repairs to prevent further damage to the property.

-- Set aside any damaged materials for the adjuster to examine.
+- Set aside any damaged materials for an adjuster to examine.

 - Save all receipts from any temporary repairs made.

-Bring in fans, put furniture on blocks and remove area rugs from the floor.
-Advise tenants to clean clothing, linens and other washables that have been soaked as soon as possible.
-Take care around electrical appliances if the carpet or flooring is wet as these can cause shock hazards.
+Bring in fans, put furniture on blocks, and remove area rugs from the floor.
+Advise tenants to clean clothing, linens, and other washables that have been soaked as soon as possible.
+Be mindful of electrical appliances if the carpet or flooring is wet, as these can be shock hazards.
 If the water damage is the result of a flood, beware of dislodged materials from your property, such as nails.
-Lastly, rats, snakes and other “creepy crawlies” may attempt to seek shelter in your property after a flood, so beware!
+Lastly, rats, snakes, and other “creepy crawlies” may attempt to seek shelter in your property after a flood, so beware!

-Unfortunately, there are unscrupulous people out there looking to take advantage of those who have just suffered a loss, especially after natural disasters.
+Unfortunately, unscrupulous people are looking to take advantage of those who have just suffered a loss, especially after natural disasters.
 You may not be able to avoid a storm, but if you are on your guard, you could avoid becoming a victim in the aftermath.